-- Students entering nursing will be required to undergo a 10-panel drug testing at the designated location as required by clinical contract.
+- Students will complete the application for background check and abuse screen as stipulated by the nursing program. - If there is concern that the findings have a rational connection and/or pose a liability risk to nursing faculty or clinical agencies, findings will be brought to the Program Director. - If findings indicate a rational connection and/or pose a liability risk to nursing, the student may be denied admission to nursing or be dismissed from the nursing program. - Decisions for continuing in the program in no way can be construed as a guarantee that the State Board of Nursing will find the student eligible for licensure even upon graduation.
+Boards of Nursing will make independent decisions on eligibility requirements as stated in the law (Neb.
+Statutes 38-2220). - Drug Screening - Students entering nursing will be required to undergo a 10-panel drug testing at the designated location as required by clinical contract.
 Current students will be required to repeat drug screening for reasonable cause.
 Reasonable cause exists when: - i.
 Actions or appearance are out of the ordinary and unusual to the normal behavior patterns of an individual and could indicate the presence of an intoxicating substance. - ii.
-Behavior is such that it presents a danger to the safety of other students, faculty, clients, staff and/or member of the public. - Refusal to submit to a drug screen when there is reasonable cause is grounds for the Student Committee to dismiss the student from the program.

-3. Health Requirements

-- The following policies and procedures have been identified to meet health requirements of clinical agencies.
+Behavior is such that it presents a danger to the safety of other students, faculty, clients, staff and/or member of the public. - Refusal to submit to a drug screen when there is reasonable cause is grounds for the Student Committee to dismiss the student from the program. - 3.
+Health Requirements - The following policies and procedures have been identified to meet health requirements of clinical agencies.
 The student must be physically and mentally able to engage in clinical practice to ensure the safety of clients, self, peers, faculty, and staff.
 These requirements will facilitate maintenance of our health as professionals and that of our clients. - Physical examination stating 'fit for duty' from a medical provider.
-All items on the medical form must be filled in for the record to be considered complete. - o Immunizations must be current and the report must include all dates immunizations were given.
-Students are to meet immunization requirements per the state of Nebraska Immunization Law and any further requirements as outlined in clinical agency policies. - Proof of receiving the MMR series (two doses) or positive titers for measles, mumps, and rubella - Proof of receiving the Hepatitis B series (three doses) or positive titer - Proof of receiving the Varicella series (two doses), positive titer, or documented history of chicken pox - Proof of receiving the Tdap vaccine or booster within the past 10 years - The Tdap vaccine is required every 10 years.
+All items on the medical form must be filled in for the record to be considered complete. - Immunizations must be current and the report must include all dates immunizations were given.
+Students are to meet immunization requirements per the state of Nebraska Immunization Law and any further requirements as outlined in clinical agency policies.
+No immunization exemptions will be granted. - Proof of receiving the MMR series (two doses) or positive titers for measles, mumps, and rubella - Proof of receiving the Hepatitis B series (three doses) or positive titer - Proof of receiving the Varicella series (two doses), positive titer, or documented history of chicken pox - Proof of receiving the Tdap vaccine or booster within the past 10 years - The Tdap vaccine is required every 10 years.

-- TB Testing: Two-step TB Skin PPD Test within six weeks of first TB Skin PPD Test when a Level 1 student and completion of the TB Assessment or follow-up TB Skin PPD Test annually when a Level 2 and 3 student - If PPD is positive, a chest x-ray is required - Proof of receiving the seasonal annual flu vaccination - Proof of receiving the COVID-19 vaccine.
-COVID-19 Boosters may be required at any time in the future from a clinical agency.
+- TB Testing: Two-step TB Skin PPD Test within six weeks of first TB Skin PPD Test when a Level 1 student and completion of the TB Assessment or follow-up TB Skin PPD Test annually when a Level 2 and 3 student - If PPD is positive, a chest x-ray is required - Proof of receiving the seasonal annual flu vaccination - Proof of receiving the initial COVID-19 series or the bivalent COVID-19 vaccine is required.
+An additional COVID-19 Booster is recommended and may be required at any time in the future.
 All CSM health professions students are required to be immunized against COVID-19 without exception.
-Students are required to provide CSM and clinical partners (upon request) with a copy of their Centers for Disease Control ("CDC") COVID-19 vaccination record card evidencing their receipt of the COVID-19 vaccine.
+Students are required to provide CSM and clinical partners (upon request) with a copy of their Centers for Disease Control ("CDC") COVID-19 vaccination record card evidencing their receipt of the bivalent COVID-19 vaccine."